victorg1991/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/24-oauth-ios.markdown

 Follow these steps to use the Resource Owner Password grant type with Login
 Screenlet:

-1. First, you must set Login Screenlet's `loginMode` attribute to `oauth2UsernameAndPassword`.
+1. Set Login Screenlet's `loginMode` attribute to `oauth2UsernameAndPassword`.
     There are 2 ways to do this:

     -   In code, as the Login Screenlet instance's `authType` or `loginMode`
         property: